ausgerechnet/cwb-ccc/README.md

 You can use the `cqp_bin` to point the module to a specific version of `cqp` (this is also helpful if `cqp` is not in your `PATH`).

-By default, the `data_path` points to "/tmp/ccc-data/".
+By default, the `data_path` points to "/tmp/ccc-{version}/".
 Make sure that "/tmp/" exists and appropriate rights are granted.
 Otherwise, change the parameter when initializing the corpus.
+Note that each corpus will have its own subdirectory for each library.

 If everything is set up correctly, you can list all available attributes of the activated corpus: